Leffe Logo

 Leffe Emblem

-Since the company that owns the Leffe brand pays Notre-Dame de Leffe for the right to use its story as a marketing base, it tries to reflect the connection between beer and abbey at all levels.
+Since the company that owns the Leffe brand pays Notre-Dame de Leffe for the right to use its story as a marketing basis, it seeks to reflect the connection between beer and the abbey at all levels.
 Therefore, the emblem depicts the facade of a Catholic monastery, stylized as a stained-glass window, which is often found in places of worship.

-The Old English script of the word “Leffe” also shows a long-brewing tradition because it is associated with something old, medieval.
-The phrase “Abbaye de Abdij van” is written in one of the versions of the Old English typeface, and for the phrase “ANNO 1240,” the designers chose a bold serif with shortened symmetrical serifs.
+The Old English script of the word “Leffe” also reflects a long tradition, as it is associated with the medieval period.
+The phrase “Abbaye de Abdij van” is written in one of the versions of the Old English typeface, and for “ANNO 1240,” the designers chose a bold serif with shortened, symmetrical serifs.

 Leffe Symbol

-The color scheme of the logo is varied.
+The logo’s color scheme is varied.
 The golden yellow base mimics the tone of beer.
-It is complemented by a frame with a khaki gradient, a black brand name, and a red inscription.
-But the stained-glass window is very colorful: it contains green, blue, white, brown, golden, orange.
+A khaki-gradient frame, a black brand name, and a red inscription complement it.
+But the stained-glass window is very colorful: it contains green, blue, white, brown, gold, and orange.